-27. Present the Abuse Prevention Resources (Appendix A-II)
+31. Present the Abuse Prevention Resources (Appendix A-II)

-- Ask participants, "What is abuse?" - · Elicit responses from the participants. - Read the definition of abuse from Appendix A-11: - Example: National Definition of Abuse from Kenya's Children's Act of 2001: "Child abuse includes physical, sexual, psychological and mental injury" 15 - World Health Organization (WHO): "All types of physical and/or emotional ill-treatment, sexual abuse, neglect, negligence, and commercial or other exploitation, which results in actual or potential harm to the child's health, survival, development or dignity in the context of a relationship of responsibility, trust or power."
-16 - Then ask participants, "What types of abuse did the speaker experience?" - List their answers on the board. - Ask participants what other types of abuse exist in addition to the ones they listed from the speaker testimony. - Elicit examples of types of abuse like physical, emotional, verbal, sexual, child labor, neglect, etc. - Tell them they will receive a document on abuse at the end of the workshop that they can refer to.
-(Note: Handing this out before the workshop is over is usually a distraction.) - Ask, "What are some of the penalties for abuse in your country?" - Answer: In Kenya, the penalty for abuse is jail time and fines.
-Refer to local laws and Appendix A-1 I for specific penalties. - Then lead participants in a discussion about the "Steps for Reporting Sexual and Physical Abuse."
+- Ask participants, "What is abuse?" - Elicit responses from the participants. - Read the definition of abuse from Appendix A-11: - Example: National Definition of Abuse from Kenya's Children's Act of 2001: "Child abuse includes physical, sexual, psychological and mental injury"16 - World Health Organization (WHO): "All types of physical and/or emotional ill-treatment, sexual abuse, neglect, negligence, and commercial or other exploitation, which results in actual or potential harm to the child's health, survival, development or dignity in the context of a relationship of responsibility, trust or power."17 - Then ask participants, "What types of abuse did the speaker experience?" - List their answers on the board. - Ask participants what other types of abuse exist in addition to the ones they listed from the speaker testimony.
+Elicit examples of types of abuse like physical, emotional, verbal, sexual, child labor, neglect, etc. - Tell them they will receive a document about abuse at the end of the workshop that they can refer to.
+(Note: Handing this out before the workshop is over is usually a distraction.) - Ask, "What are some of the penalties for abuse in your country?"
+Answer: In Kenya, the penalty for abuse is jail time and fines.
+Refer to local laws and Appendix A-11 for specific penalties. - Then lead participants in a discussion about the "Steps for Reporting Sexual and Physical Abuse."
 Ask these questions: - What is the first thing a person should do if he/she is sexually abused?
 Answer: Leave the scene immediately and go to a safe place. - Why do you think he/she should not remove his/her clothes or take a bath?
 Answer: Because his/her body and clothes may have evidence that would help the police convict the perpetrator. - How can someone preserve the evidence if he/she must remove his/her clothes?
 Answer:Wrap them in a newspaper, not a plastic bag. - What are 3 services the person will receive at the hospital?
 Answer: Medical treatment for physical injuries; prevention for pregnancy, HIV, and other sexually transmitted infections; counseling support - Who are some people the person should tell about the incident?
-Answer: A trusted friend or family member, the police, the Child Protection Center, the hospital staff
+Answer: A trusted friend or family member, the police, the Child Protection Center, the hospital staff - What should be brought to the Child Protection Center in addition to the person who was assaulted?
+Answer: The police report - What other services should the person receive?
+Answer: Legal counsel - What can be done to prevent future abuse?
+Answer: Establish a safety plan for the person and his/her caretaker to follow